snowflake color clips

 In this activity children pick a tree card and place the matching color circle in the blank circle on the tree.
 Play continues until all colors have been matched.

-You can grab the patterns for free until Sunday December 18th ... after that they will only be available in the member's section which is also where I have added holiday tree ten frames.
+As of 2022 this activity can be found in the member's section which is also where I have added holiday tree ten frames.

 I made a holiday pattern match to work on visual discrimination skills and fine motor development.
 I printed two copies of the patterns on cardstock paper and cut them out.